 The most popular hair removal method—and one that's easy to eliminate harsh chemicals from—is shaving.
 As long as you're using a natural shave cream, the only thing coming in contact with your skin is the razor itself.
 If you experience post-shave irritation, try using a new razor each time you shave.
-Also reach for a nourishing shave cream, like Avalon Organics Unscented Aloe Shave Cream ($8), to remove friction on the skin.
+Also reach for a nourishing shave cream, like Dr. Bronner's Unscented Organic Shaving Soap ($10), to remove friction on the skin.
 Then follow up with a moisturizer or body oil to prevent annoying razor bumps.

 For this method of hair removal, we like using Billie razors.
 The female-first company functions something like the Dollar Shave Club or Harry's Razors.
 It produces effective and inexpensive shaving products for women that don't cost more just because they're marketed toward women.
 In other words, they eliminate the "pink tax."